AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

  echo THE END

-Putting ``wait``at very end of the script makes it to wait till all the child processes are over and only then exit.
+Putting ``wait`` at very end of the script makes it to wait till all the child processes are over and only then exit.
 Having ``trap`` at very beginning makes sure we kill all the process whatever happens to the script.
-Otherwise they may stay running on their own even if script has exited.
+Otherwise they may stay running on their own even if the script has exited.

 Another way to run in parallel yet avoiding sending to the background is using ``parallel``.